The Quick Verdict

 Who Should Choose Which?

-- You're willing to invest in setup to get a fully integrated client management system
+- You're ready to invest in onboarding to get a fully configured system that handles the entire client lifecycle

-- You run an e-commerce store and need abandoned cart and product-triggered sequences
+- You run an e-commerce store and need abandoned cart flows, product-triggered sequences, and deep purchase data integrations